 As long as companies pay within the new two-month deadline, companies will not be subject to penalties and/or interests.
 However, if payment is not made within the two-month window, penalties and/or interest will begin to accrue.
 Businesses do not have to wait until the end of the two-month period to pay, in fact, they can pay at any time after declaring their VAT.
 Furthermore, payment deferral is applicable to the total VAT amount accrued in a fiscal period; hence, the total VAT, and not a portion of the tax, for instance, must be paid in two months’ time at the latest.

 MSMEs can defer payment for each period VAT is declared.
 In other words, for every month of the year in accordance to taxpayers’ needs and discretion.
 However, companies cannot defer VAT payment if at the time of requesting VAT deferral, reiterated defaults in VAT payment or Annual Income Tax.
 Taxpayers are considered to be in reiterated default when they owe the taxes corresponding to at least three fiscal periods within any 12-month period for VAT or two consecutive fiscal periods for Annual Income Tax.

 If MSMEs fail to pay VAT within the deferral two-month legal period, readjustments, interests and penalties will be generated.
-Interests will accrue according to the interest rate in force for every month or fraction of a month in default.
+Interests will accrue according to the interest rate in force for every month.
 The foregoing is pursuant to articles 53 and 11 of the article 97 of the Law Decree 830, the Tributary Code.
 In addition, Circular Letter No. 9 of January 22, 2015 contains the information regarding these interests, readjustments, and penalties.
-The interest, readjustments, penalties, and VAT can be paid through the Internal Tax Service’s (SII, for its Spanish acronym) website or directly at the bank, tax payment deferral is not applicable to VAT on imports.
+The interest, readjustments, penalties, and VAT can be paid through the Internal Tax Service’s (SII in Spanish) website or directly at the bank.
+Tax payment deferral is not applicable to VAT on imports.